appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/docker/README.md

 # Docker

-Docker is an open-source [containerization](https://www.ibm.com/in-en/cloud/learn/containerization) platform.
+Docker is an open source [containerization](https://www.ibm.com/in-en/cloud/learn/containerization) platform.
 It enables developers to package applications into standardized executable components called containers.
-These containers combine the app's source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
+These containers combine the application's source code with the Operating System (OS) libraries and dependencies required to run that code in any environment.

 <object data="https://www.youtube.com/embed/Tde7GqE6FQQ?autoplay=0" width='750px' height='400px'></object>